 The athletes you see during cheer routines doing high-flying twists and flips.
 Lauren, a sophomore at her Pennsylvania high school, is a flyer.
 In September 2019, during a stunt she’s done many times before, something went wrong.
 Terribly wrong.
 “The stunt didn’t hit, and I ended up falling and landing on my neck,” remembers the now 16-year-old.
 “It was like a switch that just went off, I instantly couldn’t feel my legs.
 I knew right away it was bad, and that my life might never be the same.”

 Lauren was taken by ambulance to her local hospital where she was stabilized.
 Her parents were then given choices about where to transfer Lauren for her surgery and recovery.
-Despite it being a bit further away, they chose Nemours/Alfred I. duPont Hospital for Children.
+Despite it being a bit further away, they chose Nemours Children’s Hospital, Delaware.
 “My wife and I talked it over,” says her dad Tim.
 “I just knew Lauren would be well taken care of at Nemours.”

 Lauren was transferred to Nemours by helicopter.
 From the moment they arrived in the Emergency Department, Tim knew things were serious.
 “The sheer number of people working on Lauren, it took my breath away.
 We knew it was serious, we knew this could be life-changing for all of us.”
 The diagnosis was a burst fracture, defined as an injury in which the vertebra, the primary bone of the spine, breaks in multiple directions.
 Just how badly Lauren’s injury was wouldn’t be known until surgery the next day.